GewelsJI/DGNet/README.md

 </p>

 > References of neighbor connected decoder (NCD) benchmark works [1] Concealed Object Detection.
-TPAMI, 2022. <br>
+TPAMI, 2023. <br>

 ### 3.2.
 Usage

-The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) and [Jittor](https://github.com/Jittor/jittor) libraries with a single GeForce RTX TITAN GPU.
+We provide various versions for different deep learning platforms, including [PyTorch](https://github.com/pytorch/pytorch) and [Jittor](https://github.com/Jittor/jittor) libraries.
 Note that we only report the results of the Pytorch-based DGNet in our manuscript.

-- For the Pytorch usage, please refer to our [lib_pytorch](https://github.com/GewelsJI/DGNet/tree/main/lib_pytorch).
+- For the Pytorch users, please refer to our [lib_pytorch](https://github.com/GewelsJI/DGNet/tree/main/lib_pytorch).

-- For the Jittor usage, please refer to our [lib_jittor](https://github.com/GewelsJI/DGNet/tree/main/lib_jittor).
+- For the Jittor users, please refer to our [lib_jittor](https://github.com/GewelsJI/DGNet/tree/main/lib_jittor).

-### 3.3 Evaluation

-One-key evaluation is written in MATLAB code `./eval/matlab/`, please follow this the instructions in `./eval/matlab/main.m` and just run it to generate the evaluation results in `./eval-result/`.

 ### 3.4 COD Benchmark Results: